JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 Well, it looks like we don't have an image digest 🤔

 What we're seeing is another `docker` specific implementation detail.
-The digest will not be created for new images until it is pushed to a registry (technically a v2 registry, which has been around since 2015), or if it was pulled _from_ a v2 registry.
+The digest will not be created for new images until it is pushed to a registry (technically we must use the _manifest_ digest, and a v2 registry), or if it was pulled _from_ a v2 registry.

 For example, the `nginx:latest` image that we pulled previously from docker hub does have an image digest: